High-Rate-SHM-Working-Group/Dataset-11-rectangular-electronic-SMD-assembly-under-repeated-5-kg-impacts/README.md

 # Dataset-11-rectangular-electronic-assembly-under-repeated-5-kg-impacts
 A dataset for a rectangular PCB under consistent impact-to-failure testing.

+The experimental setup consists of a fixed-fixed configured PCB (effective length 3.0 inches) equipped with a 1 Watt, 100 mΩ resistor (https://www.digikey.com/en/products/detail/te-connectivity-passive-product/SMQW1R10JT/21316471).

 ## Licensing and Citation